StamLord/media_channel_cleaner_bot/README.md

    ```bash
    npm start
    ```

+## Interaction

+Once the bot is in your server and running, it will appear connected like any other user.
+To interact with the bot you will use the following slash commands:
+* /add-media-channel
+* /remove-media-channel
+* /is-media-channel
+* /clean
+* /clean-bots

+### add-media-channel
+Adds the current channel to the list of media-only channels.
+Any message in a media-only channel that doesn't contain an attachment or embedding will be deleted by the bot!
+This bot will not automatically delete messages made by bots.
+Use /clean-bots for that.

+### remove-media-channel
+Removes the current channel from the list of media-only channels.

+### is-media-channel
+Checks to see if the current channel is a media-only channel.

+### clean
+Deletes all messages in the channel that don't contain an attachment or an embedding.
+This is useful if you already have messages from before the bot was running.

+### clean-bots
+Deletes all messages in the channel were made by bots, including this one.
+This is useful if you have many bots posting in this channel.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.